nofatclips/codecademy-python/exceptions.md

 http://pythonfiddle.com/python-week-review-exceptions-avoidance

 But let's see a different way to deal with exceptional circumstances, a way that will be useful when detection can't be done in advance: handling exceptions.
+Which begs the question: what is an exception?

+You're used to your function `return`ing a value when everything ends well, right?
+Well, when things goes awry, functions stop executing and throw `Exception`s at you.
+When not handled, `Exception`s will make your program crash and exit with an error message: just try dividing by zero in the first program.